 This policy explains the criteria for selection and the process for referral of cases to the United States Attorney's Office (USAO).
-This policy also explains the Division of Field Operation's responsibility for continual maintenance of cases after they have been referred.
+This policy also explains the Mississippi Department of Human Services' responsibility for continual maintenance of cases after they have been referred.